- Access Tokens

 How Authlete determines token duration

 Authlete determines duration of effective time of tokens (access tokens and refresh tokens) when issuing them.
-This article explains how Authlete versions calculate token duration (hereinafter duration).
+This article describes how Authlete versions calculate token duration (hereinafter duration).

 Authlete uses a value of token duration configured for a service.
 The value is set as an initial value of duration.